JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following human scenarios involve a protocol (recall: "Protocols define the format, order of messages sent and received among network entities, and actions taken on message transmission, receipt")?

 - A person sleeping.
-- ```Two people introducing themselves to each other.```
+- &#x1F449;```Two people introducing themselves to each other.```
 - A person reading a book.
-- ```A student raising her/his hand to ask a really insightful question, followed by the teaching acknowledging the student, listening carefully to the question, and responding with a clear, insightful answer.
+- &#x1F449;```A student raising her/his hand to ask a really insightful question, followed by the teaching acknowledging the student, listening carefully to the question, and responding with a clear, insightful answer.
 And then thanking the student for the question, since teachers love to get questions.```
-- ```One person asking, and getting, the time to/from another person.```
+- &#x1F449;```One person asking, and getting, the time to/from another person.```

 # 1.2-1 ACCESS NETWORK PER-SUBSCRIBER SPEEDS.